aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/animations-transitions/retrieve-powerpoint-animations-aspose-slides-java/_index.md

 - **Can I use this for large presentations?** Yes, with proper resource disposal and memory management.
 - **Is a license required?** A trial works for evaluation; a full license is needed for production.

-## What is an Animation Analysis Tool?
+## How to Create Animation Analysis Tool in Java?
 An animation analysis tool examines each slide’s animation sequence, identifies effect types, and maps them to the shapes they target.
 This insight helps you audit, report, or modify presentations automatically.

 ## Why Build This Tool with Aspose.Slides?